DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 Broker Reporting Rules

-The Infrastructure Investment and Jobs Act of 2021 expanded the definition of "broker" for crypto tax reporting purposes.
-The Treasury Department has been working on implementing regulations that would require DeFi protocols (or their front-end operators) to report transactions to the IRS.
+The Infrastructure Investment and Jobs Act of 2021 expanded the definition of "broker" for crypto tax reporting.
+The Treasury Department has been working on regulations that would require DeFi protocols (or their front-ends) to report transactions to the IRS.

-The final rules, their scope, and their effective date are still being determined.
-If implemented broadly, they could require DeFi front-ends to collect user information and issue 1099-DA forms — fundamentally changing the anonymous nature of DeFi interaction.
+The final rules and their scope are still being determined.
+If implemented broadly, they could require DeFi front-ends to collect user information and issue 1099-DA forms — fundamentally changing the anonymous nature of DeFi.

 Form 1099-DA